bambora/dev.bambora.com/source/mobile.md

 The `Native Payment` SDK from Bambora makes it simple to accept credit card payments in your app.

-Specifically, by adding Native Payment to your project you can make it possible for the users of your app to:
+By adding Native Payment to your project you can make it possible for the users of your app to:

 * Register credit cards.

 * Make purchases using registered credit cards.

-The purpose of `Native Payment` is to save you time by providing you with an easy-to-use, up-to-date and actively maintained codebase for interacting with the Native Payment backend.
+Bambora Native Payments is here to save you time by providing you with an easy-to-use, up-to-date and actively maintained codebase for taking payments.

 **[Click](https://github.com/bambora/dev.bambora.com/blob/master/source/mobile.md) to edit this section.**